 It's very important to realize that the result of GSD is just a list of peaks, but each peak is fully characterized (chemical shift, Peak Width, Height, Phase, Area, etc).
-It is possible to see the list of the GSD peaks just by following the menu 'View/Tables/Peaks' (or by right clicking on any toolbar and selecting 'Tables/Peaks'):
+To see the list of the GSD peaks just follow the menu 'View/Tables/Peaks' (or right click on any toolbar and select 'Tables/Peaks'):

 This table contains information about the chemical shift, width, height, Area, Type and Flags.
-It is possible to edit automatically the Type and Flags of each signal, just by selecting 'Auto Classify Peaks' in the Peak Picking scroll down menu:
+Select 'Auto Classify Peaks' in the Peak Picking scroll down menu to edit automatically the Type and Flags of each signal:

-It is possible to export the GSD peaks as ASCII just by following the menu 'Scripts/Export ASCII/GSD Spectra'.
+Follow the menu 'Scripts/Export ASCII/GSD Spectra' to export the GSD peaks as ASCII.

-It will be possible to display the 1D spectrum with 'All Peaks' (default view) and also to decompose the spectrum into 3-sub-spectra:
+You can display the 1D spectrum with 'All Peaks' (default view) and also to decompose the spectrum into 3-sub-spectra: